 Social isolation leads to loneliness, social withdrawal, living alone with little social support – living in non-intact families.
 All of this really isn’t helping.

-I think it comes down to vigilant parenting, less time online, more social and emotional learning – mindfulness practice – meditation – reducing the stigma of mental health, and letting people know that it is OK to ask for help.
+It comes down to vigilant parenting, less time online, more social and emotional learning – mindfulness practice – meditation – reducing the stigma of mental health, and letting people know that it is OK to ask for help.

 Self-esteem: Again, social interaction, sleep, health, exercise, nutrition, activity.